Healthy Homes Assessment Taradale

 Draught Stopping Taradale

-If you are able to feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it is likely a crack or crack that needs sealing in somehow.
-Large cracks and gaps should be sealed permanently.
-Cracks that are greater than 3mm and let air in or out from the house need the sealing.
-For example, if the open fireplace is not in use, it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air entering or an unobstructed draught coming from a hole or gap, then it’s likely to be a gap or hole which requirements sealing in some way.
+Large gaps and cracks should be permanently stopped.
+The gaps that exceed 3mm that allow air in or out within your house need sealing.
+For instance, if an open fireplace isn’t in use it may cause draughts and should be shut off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.

-There is no need to cover up holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows could be required to allow movement of the building as the house gets warmer and cooler, in order to let them be shut and opened, rather instead of being stuck.
-We will examine all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes which are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the building when the household heats and cools, to allow them to be opened and closed rather instead of being stuck.
+We will inspect all windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections